YouTube is Coming to Android Auto, BUT the Most Important Feature Is Missing?

 The control system is simple, but maybe too simple for what people expect.
 You get play, pause, and a skip button.
 That sounds fine until you realize what the skip button actually does.

 Instead of jumping forward in the current video, it skips to the next video entirely.
-That makes it harder to move through long content like podcasts or interviews.
+That makes it harder to navigate long-form content like podcasts or interviews.
 You lose the ability to quickly jump ahead to a specific part, which many users rely on daily.

 The lack of browsing on the car screen adds another layer of friction.
 You cannot search for videos or explore your subscriptions from the dashboard.
 Everything has to be selected on your phone before you connect to Android Auto, which breaks the flow of using the app.